 The next day Mr. Fix-It-All woke up at quarter past six.
 He was confounded to find that the grandfather clock had stopped.
 He spent less time in the garden that day and left for work, telling himself that he would take care of the clock after he returned from the store.

 That evening he came home to find the entire dining set collapsed on the floor.
 Mildly irritated, he had his dinner at the coffee table in the living room.
 Then he reassembled the dining table, the chairs and mended the grandfather clock.
 It was way past midnight when we went to bed.
 The next day he woke up so late that he hastened to open the store on time without working in the garden.

-In the days that followed, Mr. Fix-It-All started dropping the red ribbon higher up the line, servicing less and less customers.
+In the days that followed, Mr. Fix-It-All started dropping the red ribbon lower down the line, servicing less and less customers.
 Then came a day when he dropped the ribbon right before the first customer.
-The disgruntled lot moved away grumbling.
+The disgruntled lot moved away, grumbling.

 Years passed by and weeds ate away his beautiful garden.
-The clean-shaven, dapper gentleman disappeared into the unshaven, unkempt decrepit man, with matted hair and dirty broken fingernails.
+The clean-shaven, dapper gentleman disappeared into the unshaven, unkempt, decrepit man, with matted hair and dirt, broken fingernails.

 One day, after the world had lost all memory of a man called Mr. Fix-It-All, he finished his life’s obsession.
 The house was spotless and in perfect working order once again.
 He tended the garden and made it exquisite.

 He shaved, showered and became dapper.
 There were several new creases on his face.
 There were calluses on his hands and feet, several scars and bruises covered his body.
 But nothing could diminish the pride that shone on his face as he stuffed his hands in his pockets and strutted around the house, savoring his triumph.

 While he grinned happily and walked around, the grandfather clock that kept precise time with uneven arms, sneaked up and folded him in a tight embrace.
 Mr. Fix-It-All smiled one last time before melding into eternity.